Books you'll want to be seen reading

 by Lucia Berlin

-You'll look very in-the-know to be seen with A Manual for Cleaning Women by rediscovered gem, Lucia Berlin.
+A Manual for Cleaning Women is a rediscovered gem from Lucia Berlin.
 She invites you in with her extraordinary honesty about complex subjects with effortless clarity and a voice that is anarchic, compassionate and completely unique.
 Each story has a particular interest in the working-class and the marginalised experiences, rich with chaos, pain and the beauty of everyday life.
 This is truly one of the most remarkable short story collections in twentieth-century American fiction.